Julia's equation and differential transcendence

 with meromorphic functions $b_{\bi}$, and $b_{(\dabs{\br}-\abs{\br})+\br}=1$.
 Let By the remarks following \eqref{e}, equation \eqref{j} also holds for $f$ replaced by $F=f^n$, for each~$n$, so

 As noted in Section~\ref{rpp}, $f$ has repelling periodic points.
-(Actually it was shown in~\cite{Bergweiler1991} that every iterate of $f$ has repelling fixed points.)
-We may in fact assume that $f$ has a repelling fixed point $\xi$.
+(Actually it was shown in~\cite{Bergweiler1991} that every iterate of $f$ apart possibly from $f$ itself has repelling fixed points.)
+Replacing~$f$ by an iterate, we may in fact assume that $f$ has a repelling fixed point~$\xi$.
 Moreover, we may assume that $\xi$ is not a pole of~$a$.
-With $\lambda=f'(\xi)$ we define $\psi$ by~\eqref{k}.
-From \eqref{l} and \eqref{n} recall that
+With $\lambda=f'(\xi)$ we define the Poincar\'e function $\psi$ by~\eqref{k}.
+From \eqref{l} and~\eqref{n} recall that

-We substitute $\xi+\lambda^{-n} z$ for $z$ in~\eqref{j iterated}, multiply both sides of the equation by $\lambda^{-2\dabs{\br} n}$, take the limit as $n\to\infty$, and using $\dabs{\br}>0$, obtain
+We substitute $\xi+\lambda^{-n} z$ for $z$ in~\eqref{j iterated}, multiply both sides of the equation by~$\lambda^{-2\dabs{\br} n}$, take the limit as $n\to\infty$, and using $\dabs{\br}>0$, obtain

 It is a standard result of Nevanlinna theory \cite[p.~56]{Hayman1964} that

 for each $k$.
 This implies that